kailash-manasarovar/statement/docs/timeline/2024/december.md

 ### Where's Toby?

-- This phrase is repeated constantly on fake account profiles managed by Hazel Smith (I'm starting to recognize her language patterns and tone with very little input).
+- Threatening messages related to Toby are repeated constantly on fake account profiles managed by Hazel Smith.
+- I'm starting to recognize her language patterns and tone now with very little input.
-- I realize it's a reference to Trish's son Toby.
+- I realize Toby is Trish's son by her first British husband.
-- Trish told me one afternoon when we were hiking that Toby mostly lives in his car in the UK.
+- Trish told me one afternoon when we were hiking that she rarely knows where Toby is.
-- She sounded worried about him.
+- She told me she thinks he mostly lives in his car in the UK.
+- She told me he wants to go and live in Japan.
+- She sounded worried about him and expressed a desire to have him back in Spain, but told me that Brexit had scuppered his residency status, which didn't make sense.
+- Is Toby suffering the same as me (time of writing May 2026)?
+- Was he so appalled by the outrageous and murderous goings-on in the region - and even perhaps what was happening to his own mother and family - that he is now stalked relentlessly by British and Spanish criminal gangs to the extent that he is stateless?
+- Is Japan the only country they can't get a hold of him?
-- Was this another message from criminals to law-enforcement that I was in the middle of?
+- Were these threatening tweets about Toby more messages from criminals to law-enforcement that I was in the middle of?
 - Later, another account flies by with the message, "Trish does things".
 - I have no idea what it means but feel like my suspicions about Trish being involved malevolently in the porn-gangs grooming and stalking business were more than sound.
 - The question remains if she has any choice in the matter.